NaN-NaN-sempai/useBase/README.md

 </div>

 ## Installing
-Install the package usign npm:
+Install the package using npm:
 ```css
 npm install usebase
 ```

-Once the package is installed, you can import useBase in your project:
+Once the package is installed, you can import useBase to your project:

 ```javascript
 import useBase from "usebase";